2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 2. Regarding the time query, a phenomenon of this kind can be represented by any randomly recorded waiting time between two customers during a Summer weekend in any of the above eight Canadian cities.

-Hence, let us finally define what we mean by probability along with the inherent concept of sample space.
+Now, let us finally define what we mean by probability along with the inherent concept of sample space.

 Definition of probability

-Let \(A\) be an event of interest in a random phenomenon, in a population or system of interest, whose all possible outcomes belong to a given sample space \(S\).
+Let \(A\) be an event of interest in a random phenomenon of a population or system of interest, whose all possible outcomes belong to a given sample space \(S\).
 Generally, the probability for this event \(A\) happening can be mathematically depicted as \(P(A)\).
 Moreover, suppose we observe the random phenomenon \(n\) times such as we were running some class of experiment, then \(P(A)\) is defined as the following ratio:

 \[ P(A) = \frac{\text{Number of times event $A$ is observed}}{n}, \tag{2.1}\]